Risk-Aware Robotics: Tail Risk Measures in Planning, Control, and Verification: Risk-Aware Planning and Control

-Safety-critical autonomous systems, such as those found in aerospace and human-robot applications, must account for risk.
-These risks are often associated with the uncertainty of modeling intricate nonlinear dynamics, e.g. bipedal robots~\cite{reher2020dynamic}, and/or sensing extreme unstructured environments, e.g. subterranean or extraterrestrial exploration~\cite{rouvcek2019darpa}.
-Safety is often formulated in terms of set-theoric properties of dynamical systems~\cite{blanchini2008set}, e.g., reachability and invariance.
-Safety verification then involves ensuring that system solutions stay within a predefined safe set or, conversely, steer clear of a predetermined unsafe set.
+\addendum{In the previous subsections, we considered behavior and motion planning algorithms through the lenses of a risk-aware approach.
+Risk-aware feedback control methodologies, like the MPC techniques discussed in the previous subsection, can strike a balance between worst-case and nominal operating conditions and thus account for rare events by enhancing robustness while achieving high performance under nominal operation.
+Additionally, we must also consider risk with a view to safety-critical autonomous systems, such as those found in aerospace and human-robot applications.
+The specific risks here are often associated with the uncertainty of modeling intricate nonlinear dynamics, e.g. bipedal robots~\cite{reher2020dynamic}, and/or sensing extreme unstructured environments, e.g. subterranean or extraterrestrial exploration~\cite{rouvcek2019darpa}.
+Safety in the feedback control layer is often formulated in terms of set-theoric properties of dynamical systems~\cite{blanchini2008set}, e.g., reachability and invariance.} Safety verification then involves ensuring that system solutions stay within a predefined safe set or, conversely, steer clear of a predetermined unsafe set.
 A common technique for this is to calculate the reachable set of a system under disturbances and controls~\cite{abate2008probabilistic,althoff2008reachability,mitchell2005time}.
 Yet, for intricate, high-dimensional systems, these methods may be impractical or excessively conservative.

 Historically, alternative methods for assessing reachability trace back to Nagumo's seminal research~\cite{nagumo1942lage} on the set invariance of ordinary differential equations (ODEs).
 This work was later expanded to include ODEs with inputs by Aubin and others, under the framework of viability theory~\cite{aubin2011viability}.
 The rise of interest in hybrid systems in the 2000s led to the development of barrier certificates for safety verification~\cite{prajna2007framework}.
 The creation of these certificates, however, involves solving complex polynomial optimization problems that are challenging for high-dimensional systems, despite some progress made in the last decade~\cite{ahmadi2014dsos}.
 The newer concept of barrier functions~\cite{ames2016control} offers a solution to the computational difficulties faced by barrier certificates.
 These functions can be formulated directly from the safe set's definition, simplifying the process.
 Utilizing this attribute, barrier functions have been effectively applied to design safe controllers (without an existing controller) and safety filters (with an existing controller) for dynamic systems like biped robots~\cite{nguyen20163d} and trucks~\cite{chen2019enhancing}.
 These applications have demonstrated assured performance and robustness~\cite{xu2015robustness}.